-- 1. One or two additional meals per day in the central dining room; - 2.
+- 1. One or two additional meals per day in one of the Community's dining areas; - 2.
 In case of temporary illness, tray service of meals in the RESIDENT'S apartment; - 3.
 Additional housekeeping services as required; - 4.
 Transportation to extra-curricular events and locations; - 5.
 Beauty and barber services; and - 6.
-Transportation to medical appointments, by appointment, limited space available.
+Transportation to medical appointments.